medale/medale.github.io/_posts/security/2013-12-11-how-to-change-wordpress-table-prefixes.md

 After making those table prefix changes you cannot log in to the Wordpress via wp-login.php due to insufficient permissions and would probably see the following when trying:

     You do not have sufficient permissions to access this page

 This is due to security pointing to the old wp_ table prefixes and we need to change that in the database itself.
-For us (giving our plugins - again see the [wpbeginner.com change database prefix instructions](http://www.wpbeginner.com/wp-tutorials/how-to-change-the-wordpress-database-prefix-to-improve-security/) for details - that meant the following changes).
+For us (given our plugins - again see the [wpbeginner.com change database prefix instructions](http://www.wpbeginner.com/wp-tutorials/how-to-change-the-wordpress-database-prefix-to-improve-security/) for details - that meant the following changes).
 Also see [Wordpress Support on insufficient permissions](http://wordpress.org/support/topic/wp-admin-you-do-not-have-sufficient-permissions-to-access-this-page) for exact entries.

 ### Log in to Mysql command line